Rosario Ponce López

 Rosario Ponce López (born 6 October 1986) was a university student at the Agraria University in La Molina, Lima, Peru.
-On April 4, 2011, during a field trip to Colca Canyon, she and her boyfriend, Ciro Castillo Rojo became lost.
+On April 4, 2011, during a field trip to Colca Canyon, she and her boyfriend, Ciro Castillo Rojo got lost.
 She was found alive on April 13, 2011 but her boyfriend was not with her.
 After an intensive search, a body was found on October 16 in a deep ravine in the area where Rosario had indicated Ciro was likely to be.
 On October 26, 2011, the body was officially determined to be that of Ciro and that the cause of death had been severe traumatic shock due to a fall.

 Investigation

 According to the District Attorney of Arequipa, Rosario Ponce is the prime suspect in the case and additional interviews with the DA have been scheduled.
 One of the facts of the case is that Ciro was walking without his sneakers at the time of the fall, which has aroused suspicions of foul play.
 Personnel from the Lima Branch of Homicides began searching for those sneakers on November 8, 2011.

 The autopsy results indicate that Ciro did not die immediately following his fall, rather that he likely suffered for some 8 hours before death overtook him.
 As a result of the fall he fractured his arm, collarbone, skull and four ribs on the right side of his body.
 The forensic results showed that Ciro must have fallen on his own without the interference of third parties.
 His garments were torn, and his personal effects (scarf, cap, and lighter) were scattered, which supports this theory.
 If Ciro had been pushed or thrown, the lesions would have been more traumatic.
 "From such a height, one literally bursts," the report indicated.
 In a similar vein forensic experts met with District Attorney Rosario Lozada in early January to formally ratify that Ciro died "due to an accidental fall."

 The final forensic report of the Ministry of the Public was released in mid-March 2012 confirming that Ciro died of a slip "due to not carrying adequate equipment for his trip through the Arequipan valley" and "the absence of lesions in other regions of the body, such as the thorax and legs, discard the hypothesis of...free fall."
 However the report did confirm the presence of hairs from another person or people on his jacket, T-shirt, pants, and undergarments.
 Hairs are being checked against the hair of 11 witnesses, including Rosario Ponce.

 The director of the Peruvian Criminological and Penal Sciences Institute, Miguel Pérez Arroyo, supports this hypothesis, but says that murder must not be ruled out. "[Rosario Ponce] said that Ciro had separated from her in order to ask for help.
 One will have to see if this young man was clumsy or sufficiently ignorant of this type of trip.
 If irrationality or incoherence can be determined from what was said by the witness, Rosario, we would be speaking of criminal suspicion."